Gklimo/strava/README.md

 ```
 By following these steps, you will have set up CDC in Airbyte, enabling you to replicate data changes from your PostgreSQL database to the destination of your choice.

 7. Set up airbyte source with your postgres database credentials.
-For local deployment set host to `host.docker.internal` and for RDS use the endpoint as the host.
+For local deployment set host to `host.docker.internal` and for RDS use the endpoint as the host and password from secrets manager.
 In advanced options select `Read Changes using Write-Ahead Log (CDC)`, set replication slot to `airbyte_slot` and publication to `airbyte_publication`.
 ![image](https://github.com/Gklimo/strava/assets/84771383/8c0a108b-112b-4aba-a1d0-d6ec0b9bb599)

 8. Set up airbyte destination for snowflake with your snowflake credentials.

-9. Create an airbyte connection called `Strava API` from the source and destination you created and run sync.
+9. Create an airbyte connection called `RDS Postgres → Snowflake` from the source and destination you created and run sync.
 ![image](https://github.com/Gklimo/strava/assets/84771383/c26b0841-546c-462d-a12a-7c9e7966ee18)

 ### Running Dagster Project Locally